on Milakokia Lake

-Six housekeeping cottages on the shores of Milakokia Lake, only 60 minutes west of the Bridge on Highway US-2, near Gould City, MI in the Upper Peninsula of Michigan.
+Four housekeeping cottages on the shores of Milakokia Lake, only 60 minutes west of the Bridge on Highway US-2, south of HIghway US-2, west of Gould City, MI in the Upper Peninsula of Michigan.

 All cottages have an open concept living area with a knotty pine interior, Satellite TV, and a full kitchen complete with a microwave, coffee maker, toaster, and cooking & eating utensils.
 Screened in porch overlooking the lake.

 Each cabin has a picnic table outside the cabin and a gas grill for outdoor cooking.
-Fire pit by the waterfront so everyone can enjoy sitting around the campfire.
+One fire pit by the waterfront so everyone can enjoy sitting around the campfire.
 Please bring your linens, towels, beach towels, and paper products.

 Green Gables Resort on Milakokia Lake is perfect for your vacation at the lake.
-Kids of all ages will enjoy swimming or floating around on a raft, while others might like to sit on the 100' dock with their favorite book.
+Kids of all ages will enjoy swimming or boating while others might like to sit on the 100' dock with their favorite book.
 Anglers might catch Pike, Perch, Walleye, Small Mouth Bass, or panfish . . . delicious cooked on the grill.
 We have a fish cleaning house to make it easy to get those fish ready to pop in the pan.

 One Bedroom Cottages: